w3c-ccg/traceability-vocab/DEVELOPMENT.md

 6. Generating Proofs

-The purpose of this document is to describe to developers how to navigate this repository in order make meaningful contributions to this product.
+The purpose of this document is to describe to developers how to navigate this repository in order to make meaningful contributions to this product.

 ## Getting Started